 TIMELINE X + N + 54

 A peaceful spring had descended upon Karakura Town.
 It was a welcome relief to the inhabitants of the Urahara Shop.
-The sinister supernatural plotting and their major project had been neatly resolved mere months before.
+Their major project to counter Xcution's sinister supernatural plotting had been successfully resolved mere months before.
 All the supernaturally aware residents of Karakura had breathed a collective sigh of relief and found themselves able to relax and enjoy the budding and blossoming of trees and flowers.
 True, they would never be free of Hollows, but individual Hollows were much less stressful than predatory conspiracies.
 Simple Hollow hunting was like a vacation compared to the threats orchestrated by Sōsuke Aizen and Xcution.

 A girl with long dark hair stood primly at the entrance to the yard.
 She appeared to be a middle schooler, but her uniform was unfamiliar to Jinta and Ururu— a cream jacket, red bow, and black and white plaid skirt worn with black leggings.
 The girl stared at them for a moment, then approached the shop with a measured pace.